City of West Des Moines Update

 Governor Reynolds and the Iowa Department of Public Health continue to make data-driven decisions about how to slow the spread of COVID-19.
 The current recommendations to stay home and work from home (if you are able) remain appropriate for Iowa.
 Personal Protective Equipment (PPE) for health care workers is on order, and agencies, such as the Iowa National Guard, are distributing PPE across the state based on critical need.

 In West Des Moines, the Public Services Department has cancelled the Tire Drop-off scheduled for Saturday, April 11.
+In addition, Spring Cleanup week (June 1 - 5) has been postponed.

 The Parks and Recreation Department has extended the 10% discount on aquatic season passes.
 Call (515) 222-3444 to purchase a pass.
 Officials anticipate opening aquatic centers on May 30, although this may change.
 Parks, trails and greenways remain open.
 Playgrounds are open at this time per guidance from county health departments.
 The public should follow CDC guidelines for social distancing, hand washing and not congregating in groups of 10 or more.
 Park restrooms are still winterized and currently not open due to freezing temperatures.